makovalab/lab-website/content/member/hui_zhao.md

     link = "mailto:hpz5265@psu.edu"

 +++
-Hui obtained her M.Sc in Biology from McMaster University, Canada, in the year of 2013.
+Hui obtained her M.S. in Biology from McMaster University, Canada, in the year of 2013.
 After living in Canada for 4 years, she moved to US and settled down in State College along with her family.
 She worked at TJmaxx before joining Makova Lab as an administration assistant.
 Apart of her work, Hui likes cooking, karate, excercise, or watching animal documentaries.